mrkkrp/markkarpov.com/tutorial/th.md

 `z` somewhere in the same module?)

 Capturable names are sometimes useful.
-For example, the [`hamlet`][hamlet] template system allows to use this syntax `#{name}` to refer to values in a template.
-The template then generates Haskell code where such names come out as capturable names, so they can be bound.
-The resulting effect is that values that are bound in the context where a template is used can be accessed in templates, which is pretty cool.
+For example, the [`hamlet`][hamlet] template system allows us to use the syntax `#{name}` to refer to values in a template.
+The template then generates Haskell code where such names come out as capturable names, so that they can be bound.
+The resulting effect is that values bound in the context where a template is used can be accessed in the template, which is pretty cool.

 ## Retrieving information about things

-Now that we know a little about names, we can go on to learn how to lookup information about named things.
+Now that we know a little about names, we can go on to learn how to look up information about named things.

-There are quite a few “reifying” functions that allow to do that:
+There are quite a few “reifying” functions that allow us to do that:

 * [`reify :: Name -> Q Info`][reify] is the most commonly used one.
 It allows us to look up general information [`Info`][info] about a thing.